brosaplanella/TEC-reduced-model/README.md

 at the end of your script to print in the terminal the bibtex of all the references that have contributed to your code (model, parameters, solvers...).

 ## How to use the code?
-In order to run the code you need to install the developer version of PyBaMM, as the model needed is not yet on the released version.
-To install the developer version follow the instructions [here](https://pybamm.readthedocs.io/en/latest/install/install-from-source.html).
-Following the PyBaMM recommendations, we strongly recommend to install it in a Python virtual environment, in order not to alter any distribution Python files.
+In order to run the code you need to install this package.
+We strongly recommend to install it in a Python virtual environment, in order not to alter any distribution Python files.
+Assuming you work on Linux-based system you need to run:

-Then you can clone this repository and execute the scripts.
+1. Clone the repository
+1. Go into the `TEC-reduced-model` folder: `cd TEC-reduced-model`
+1. Create the virtual environment: `virtualenv env`
+1. Activate the virtual environment: `source env/bin/activate`
+1. Install the package: `pip install .`

+Then you can run the scripts and notebooks.
+If you encounter any bugs or errors please let us know either via email or raising a GitHub issue.